What is user research in UX design?

 - Integrated incentive distribution

-Analysis and Collaboration Tools
+Analysis and collaboration tools

 Airtable: Flexible database for tracking participants across multiple studies.
 Create custom views to filter by demographics, track incentive payments, and link interview recordings to participant profiles.

-Prototyping and Testing Tools
+Prototyping and testing tools

 Figma: Industry-standard design tool for creating interactive prototypes.
 Real-time collaboration lets designers iterate during user sessions based on immediate feedback.